8 Ways to Grow Your Community of Mentors with Alumni

 8. Find even more ways to engage with alumni.

-Keep reading The Graduate School’s weekly professional development newsletter to find even more opportunities to engage with alums, with series like Alum Zooms and Senior Leadership Insights, events each semester to connect with alums such as the recent Journey After Duke event, as well as offerings from campus partners.
+Keep reading The Graduate School’s weekly professional development newsletter to find even more opportunities to engage with alums, including series such as Senior Leadership Insights, recurring events such as the Journey After Duke panel discussion and networking session that occur each semester, as well as offerings from campus partners.
 The newsletter arrives in your inbox Thursday mornings.

 Melissa Bostrom, Ph.D.